CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    Maximum pluvial flood depth (in meters) for a 100-year return period (*Source*: FATHOM)

-Note that the considered return periods are not the same for FATHOM and DELTARES data, and that different flood maps are available depending on the digital elevation model (DEM) considered, whether we account for sea-level rise, and whether we account for defensive infrastructure with respect to fluvial floods [#f4]_.
+Note that the return periods considered are not the same for FATHOM and DELTARES data, and that different flood maps are available depending on the digital elevation model (DEM) considered, whether we account for sea-level rise, and whether we account for defensive infrastructure with respect to fluvial floods [#f4]_.

-The function then imports depth-damage functions from the existing literature.
-Those functions, used in the insurance market, link levels of maximum flood depth to fractions of capital destroyed, depending on the materials affected by floods [#f5]_.
+The function then imports depth-damage estimates from the existing literature.
+Those estimates, used in the insurance market, link levels of maximum flood depth to fractions of capital destroyed, depending on the materials affected by floods [#f5]_.
 More specifically, we use estimates from :cite:t:`englhardt` for damages to housing structures (depending on housing type), and from :cite:t:`villiers` for damages to housing contents.

 On this basis, the ``compute_fraction_capital_destroyed`` function integrates flood damages over the full range of return periods, for each flood type and damage function [#f6]_.
 This yields an annualized fraction of capital destroyed, corresponding to its expected value in a given year [#f7]_.

-Finally, the ``import_full_floods_data`` function uses those outputs to define the depreciation term :math:`\rho_{h}^{d}(x)` that is specific to housing type :math:`h`, damage type (structures or contents) :math:`d`, and location :math:`x` (stored in the ``fraction_capital_destroyed`` matrix), by taking the maximum across fractions of capital destroyed for all flood types considered.
+Finally, the ``import_full_floods_data`` function uses those outputs to define the depreciation term :math:`\rho_{h}^{d}(x)` that is specific to housing type :math:`h`, damage type (structures or contents) :math:`d`, and location :math:`x` (stored in the ``fraction_capital_destroyed`` matrix), by taking the maximum across fractions of capital destroyed for all flood types considered (a conservative assumption).
 When multiplied by some capital value, this term yields the expected economic cost from flood risks that is considered by anticipating agents when solving for equilibrium.
 It is also equal to the risk premium in the case of a perfect risk-based insurance market (leading to full insurance with actuarially fair prices) [#f8]_.

 .. figure:: ../../Output/input_plots/structure_informal_settlements_fract_K_destroyed.png
    :scale: 70%